charlesLoder/havarotjs/pages/syllabification.md

 As Khan says (I.2.5.2):

-> In the Tiberian Masoretic literature a consonant with a vocalic shewa or a ḥaṭef vowel sign was not considered to stand independently, but was said to be bound to the following consonants.
+> In the Tiberian Masoretic literature a consonant with a vocalic sheva or a ḥaṭef vowel sign was not considered to stand independently, but was said to be bound to the following consonants.
 Thus the word תִּסְפְּר֖וּ ‘you shall count’ (Lev.
 23.16) was considered to have been composed of two prosodic units [tis–paʀ̟uː].
 The sources refer to these prosodic units by the Arabic term _maqṭaʿ_, which is used in the Arabic grammatical literature to refer to a syllable.

 Though, as he demonstrates, it is better to understand the Tiberian syllables as feet.
 Thus, the word תִּסְפְּר֖וּ is really 3 syllables, but two metrical feet: